 Lesson I: Diameter We can easily see that the size of our dinner plates (and coincidentally, our pants) have increased substantially over the past 50 years.
 We also know that we prefer the look of a full plate and that–thanks to many of our mothers–we are charter members of “the clean plate club.”
 We feel obligated to eat what is put before us, even if we are no longer truly hungry.

-Think of your dinner plate as a circle.
+Your dinner plate is most likely a circle, right?
 Draw an imaginary line down the center, dividing the plate in half.
 Half.
 That’s how much of your meal should be non-starchy vegetables and fresh fruits.
 If you have blood sugar issues, you may need to reduce the amount of fruit, but for most of us it’s not a problem.

 Now divide the other half of your plate in half again.
-Each section is now one-fourth of your plate.
+Each of those sections is now one-fourth of your plate.
 That’s where your starchy vegetables (corn, peas, and potatoes) and other carbohydrates (rice, noodles, and bread) go.
 The last quarter of your plate is for protein, preferably lean protein, but that’s another topic.

 Geometry Homework: Eat from a smaller plate or in these proportions for a few meals this week.
 Ask yourself: How did it go?
 What got in the way?
 What would make it easier to establish this habit?
 What’s your next step?